dps923/winter2017/notes/week_09/monday.md

 #### Predicate - more information

+A fetch request does not need a predicate.
+If no predicate is configured, all results are returned.

 While the information above is probably enough to help you get started, we will soon do work that requires a deeper understanding of predicates.
 The following links help you learn more.
 Read/skim as appropriate.

 [NSPredicate class documentation](https://developer.apple.com/reference/foundation/nspredicate)